 · Second, pat the chicken dry with paper towels.
 As far as rinsing or not rinsing, you can make a decision based on the CDC recommendation on how to handle chicken safely to avoid food poisoning here.

 · Third, truss the chicken after you rub the chicken with the seasoning and insert the garlic into the cavity.
 Trussing a chicken means tying it with butcher's twine.
 It helps a chicken cook evenly.
 Here's a great tutorial on how to truss a chicken.

-The best substitute for kitchen twine is unwaxed floss, soaked wooden skewers or toothpicks.
-Don’t sweat it, you can always proceed without this step and still come out with a great tasting chicken!
+The best substitute for kitchen twine is unwaxed floss, soaked wooden skewers, or toothpicks.
+Don’t sweat it, you can always proceed without this step and still come out with a great-tasting chicken!

 Type of Equipment You Need:

 To make this delicious roasted chicken, you will need a roasting pan with a rack.
-This type of roasting pan will keep the bird above the pan resulting even browning on all sides while the tasty juices will drip down onto the pan.
+This type of roasting pan will keep the bird above the pan resulting in even browning on all sides while the tasty juices will drip down onto the pan.